-Note: This almond orange mousse is a variation of my Bavarian cream recipe that you can find here: Bavarian Cream.
-Check out the Bavarian cream post for detailed step-by-step photos of how to make the mousse, head on over to this post: Bavarian Cream.
+RECIPE NOTE: This almond orange mousse is a variation of my Bavarian cream recipe.
+For detailed step-by-step photos of how to make the mousse, head on over to this post: Bavarian Cream.

 I got the idea for this flavor combination from a biscotti recipe I saw recently.
 While I am not a big fan of biscotti I did like the sound of almond, orange and anise together so I used them in this dessert.
 It’s a very creamy, light and fluffy mousse that is a perfect finish for a gourmet dinner.

 I built the mousse on an egg yolk and sugar base that I flavored with orange zest, almond extract and ground anise seeds.
-After that I whisked in whipped cream and whipped egg whites and stiffened the whole thing with gelatin.
+After that I whisked in whipped cream and whipped egg whites and set the whole thing with gelatin.

 It’s a dessert that tastes like a lot of work went into it but in reality it’s very easy to make and just about impossible to mess up.

 I suggest you eat it by taking a bite out of an orange slice, then follow up with a spoonful of mousse and repeat.

-How to make this almond orange mousse with anise:
+How to make almond orange mousse with anise:

-You start this recipe by whipping 2 egg whites to stiff peaks and put them in the fridge.
-Next you whip 1/2 cup heavy cream with 1 teaspoon granulated sugar and put the whipped cream in the fridge as well.
+Start this recipe by whipping 2 egg whites to stiff peaks and put them in the fridge.
+Next, whip 1/2 cup heavy cream with 1 teaspoon granulated sugar and put the whipped cream in the fridge as well.
 You will use both of these components later.

-Now you get to the actual base for the mousse.
-You add 1 teaspoon powdered, unflavored gelatin to 3 tablespoons cold water and while the gelatin is blooming you whisk 2 egg yolks with 1/3 cup granulated sugar, 2 teaspoons orange zest, 3/4 teaspoon almond extract and 1 teaspoon ground anise together in a bowl by hand.
+Now you get to the actual base for the mousse: add 1 teaspoon powdered, unflavored gelatin to 3 tablespoons cold water and while the gelatin is blooming, whisk 2 egg yolks with 1/3 cup granulated sugar, 2 teaspoons orange zest, 3/4 teaspoon almond extract and 1 teaspoon ground anise together in a bowl by hand.